RadAlpaca11/robot-experiments/Notes/genesisNotes.md

 pip install genesis-world
 ```
 and installing PyTorch.

+# Key findings
+- Genesis is very user-friendly and quick to get started with.
+- We found the guides and API Reference very helpful in learning how to use the simulator.
+- The gs view command is very useful for planning joint positions. (more details in Notes)
+- There are plans to have the ability to use AI to generate scenes, assets, and more to the simulator.
+- A paper is coming soon, and will hopefully provide deeper insights into the model.

 # Notes
 The gs view command for the terminal opens up two pop up windows, one rendering the starting position of the model, and the other a joint control interface with sliders to control the position of the joints.